Doctor's Dozen and Sunrise trails

 on your left as you follow a turn in the road.
 The next road on your right

-There's a bit of parking on the shoulder of Powder Ridge Road, presumeably
+There's a bit of parking on the shoulder of Powder Ridge Road, presumably

 legal.
 Pedal uphill until you see the trail on your right.

-Follow it 100 feet, then make a hard left onto the Hidden Lake trail's
+Follow it 100 feet, then make a hard left onto the Doctor's Dozen trail's

 GPS track files (right-click and select "Save as..."):

 Lodging, camping, shops: Links to Ogden area resources